|

 human society has created.
 We each

-must bring our peculiar talents to bear on the problem; Commons Communities is my implementation of that principle.
+must bring our peculiar talents to bear on the problem.
+Commons Communities is my implementation of that principle.

-For most of the last fifteen years, I've lived in delightful rural Nova Scotia, including nearly a decade on a
+rural Nova Scotia, including nearly a decade on a

 gorgeous sustainable farm on a long gravel road, thirty minutes' drive from the nearest grocery store.
+In short, I've learned a

 Rural = Different Communities, Different Transit, Different Rhythms